Will I Need to Renew My CRN?

 File: 4711, Last Updated: Jan.
 24, 2013, By: LRB

 If a fitting is registered in one province one year it will be valid in that province for 10 years from the approval date.
-If the same fitting is registered in another province at a later date, it will expire at the 10th anniversary of the registration in the first province, not at the anniversary of the subsequent provinces.
+If the same fitting is registered in another province at a later date, it will expire in all provinces at the 10th anniversary of the registration in the first province.

 Registrations of fittings shall be resubmitted for validation not more than ten years after the date of acceptance by the regulatory authority in the original registering province.
 (CSA B51-09 4.2.1)

 Pressure Vessels and Boilers

 Pressure vessel CRNs do not expire.
 The manufacturer can make as many copies of the design as they want without re-registering.
 If the code of design changes like the change from TEMA to UHX on heat exchangers, then the manufacturer will need to re-register the design to continue production.
 Similarly the change from 1998 to 1999 material strength changes required re-registration if the manufacturer wanted to take advantage of the allowed higher stress levels.

-The pressure vessel calculations need to get reviewed yearly by an authorized inspector to check for compliance to the current code, the same as under a National Board registered production.
+The pressure vessel calculations need to get reviewed yearly by an authorized inspector to check for continued compliance to the current code, the same as under a National Board registered production.

 Any number of boilers, pressure vessels, fittings, fired-heater pressure coils, and piping systems may be constructed from a registered design until a change in the applicable Act, Codes; or Standards invalidates the design, in which case the design shall be obsolete and no further construction to the design shall be made after the effective date of the change as established by the Act.
 When the Act does not specify an effective date of change, the effective date shall be the date specified in the changed document or six months from the published date of the change, whichever comes first (CSA B51-09 4.1.2)